-A major selling point for the Audi Q3 is the fact that entry-level models come equipped with a top-notch MMI infotainment system including Audi’s 10.25-inch Virtual Cockpit digital instrument display alongside the 10.1-inch central infotainment touchscreen.
+A major selling point for the Audi Q3 is the fact that entry-level models come equipped with a top-notch MMI infotainment system including the 10.25-inch Audi Virtual Cockpit digital instrument display alongside the 10.1-inch central infotainment touchscreen.
 The Virtual Cockpit replaces outdated analogue dials with an aesthetically pleasing and well positioned screen that can be controlled using neat buttons on the steering wheel.
-The Q5, however, doesn’t come with it as standard but instead has a 7-inch MMI Navigation display which is not nearly as impressive.
-Both have Apple Carplay and Android Auto as standard and Audi esteemed Tech Pack as an optional extra.
+The Q5, however, doesn’t come with it as standard but instead has a 7-inch Audi MMI Navigation display which is not nearly as impressive.
+Both have Apple Carplay and Android Auto as standard and the esteemed Audi tech Pack as an optional extra.

 Inspect the Q3 from top to bottom and you’ll find a few scratchy plastics hidden on the door panels - something you’ll have no issues with in the Q5.
 As well as being noticeably bigger than the Q3, the Q5 is also a touch classier.
 The mixture of soft-touch plastics, glossy wood and metal trims give the cabin an invigorating feel.
 Add in the luxury of leather seats (heated in the front), electrically adjustable lumbar support and extendable under-thigh support as standard and there’s no denying the Q5’s luxurious edge.